Nightwood: La Somnambule

+The woman is disheveled and of abnormal appearance.
+Felix retreats for propriety and Matthew, who happens to be an unlicensed doctor, rouses the woman, whose name is Robin Vote.
+Felix then sees Matthew embellish his face with perfume, powder, and rouge.

 Felix calls for the next four days on Robin to find that she is not in her room.
 On the fifth, he runs into her on the street, and they walk towards the Jardin du Luxembourg, Felix talking about himself, Robin silent.
-She is gracious but fading, her smile a little bitter, and her presence, to Felix, painful but a happiness.

 They spend much time in museums in the days following, and Felix is surprised to learn that Robin has a taste not just for the excellent but also for the debased and decadent.
-Her sense of touch seems to be acute, and her hands are sensual.
-She dresses atemporally but not contemporaneously.
-His love for her seems fated, and she agrees to marry him.
+He falls for her and she agrees to marry him.

-He takes her to Vienna, showing her all the historic buildings, but is only capable of repeating what he has read about them.
-He speaks to her in German; saying that life is eternal, and its beauty lies in that fact.

-In their hotel that night, Robin opens the window while Felix speaks of history, and Felix, looking at Robin, sees that she is insufficient for his hopes.
-Returning to Paris, he sees Robin as an enigma, but places his faith in her Christian proclivities, though her attention seems to be taken by something not yet extant.
-Felix tries to sway her to his chosen destiny, but continuously fails.

-Robin becomes pregnant and takes to wandering to other cities alone for long lengths of time, having become aware of some empty space in herself.
-Then she takes to Catholicism, praying in many churches, thinking of her son's purpose, of the Emperor, and of many historical and fictional women.
-She does not pray for damnation or forgiveness, but outlines her predicament.
+Robin becomes pregnant and takes to wandering to other cities alone for long lengths of time.
+Eventually, Robin gives birth to a boy.

-Felix returns that night to find Robin having falling asleep reading the memoirs of the Marquis de Sade, one line being underlined.
-He asks her what is wrong; they are unable to speak to one another.
-That night, she gives birth to a small and sad boy.
-Felix finds her one night seemingly about to smash their son upon the ground, but then she brings him down.
-Robin takes to wandering again, and is almost never home.
 One night, they have a confrontation about how Robin did not want their son, and Robin leaves Paris for a few months, reappearing later with Nora Flood, and unwilling to explain what she has been up to.
-The doctor says that she has been in America.
+Matthew says that she has been in America.